Narrowing

 Values like

-, and other values get coerced to true
+all coerce to false, and other values get coerced to true.

 // both of these result in 'true'